bamboochen92518/Arbitrage-UI/README.md

 ### TODO List

-- [x] Create a UI to observe the SOL/USDC pair on Raydium
+- [x] Build a UI to monitor the SOL/USDC pair on Raydium
-- [x] Create a UI to observe the SOL/USDC pair on Orca
+- [x] Build a UI to monitor the SOL/USDC pair on Orca
+- [x] Add support for additional token pairs (e.g., POPCAT/SOL, FARTCOIN/SOL)
+- [x] Add buttons to select different token pairs
+- [ ] Write a tutorial on how to add a new token pair
-- [ ] Extend support for more token pairs
+- [ ] Extend support for even more token pairs
-- [ ] Integrate additional liquidity pools (e.g., Orca, Meteora, Lifinity, etc.)
+- [ ] Integrate additional liquidity pools (e.g., Meteora, Lifinity, etc.)
+- [ ] Visualize different types of Raydium pools (e.g., V4, AMM, Concentrated Liquidity, CPMM) in separate charts
-- [ ] Add a button to execute arbitrage automatically
+- [ ] Add a button to trigger automatic arbitrage execution